peymanME/Phone-book/README.md

 # Phone book
-To see the authentication application can do the following steps:
+To see the phone book application can do the following steps:

 1) install composer from the web site: